Oliviavalen/wild-epistemology/1-start here/DONOT-README.md

 # DO NOT READ ME — LINK HUB MASTER LIST
-**This is the ONLY place all my links can be found together.
+**This is the only place all my links can be found together.
 Only use to check your work.**

 **1. [GitHub](https://github.com/Oliviavalen/wild-epistemology):** The Mind